xDaryamo/puccini/README.md

 Just make sure that your templating engine can emit valid YAML where appropriate.
 For example, it should be able to escape quotation marks, like we did above.

-A useful convention for you toolchain could be to add a file extension to mark a file for text template processing.
+A useful convention for your toolchain could be to add a file extension to mark a file for text template processing.
 For example, `.yaml.j2` could be recognized as requiring Jinja2 template processing, after which the `.j2` extension would be stripped.